 Who says ski bums aren’t part of one giant, close-knit ski bum family?

-This is not a rhetorical question and the answer is no, at least according to the city of Steamboat Springs, Colorado.
+This is not a rhetorical question and the answer is the city of Steamboat Springs, Colorado.

 The Steamboat Springs City Council ruled this week that six, unrelated individuals cannot be allowed to live together in multifamily units including apartments and condos, even if the same raw enthusiasm for shredding gnar courses through all of their veins.